 Australia outlaws Nazi salute and hate symbols

-The law is introduced amid a surge in anti-Semitic and hate crimes, driven by the Israel-Hamas war.
+The law is introduced amid a surge in anti-Semitic and hate crimes.

-The Nazi salute and associated hate symbols have been criminalised in Australia.
+The Nazi salute and associated hate symbols have been criminalised in Australia as legislation drawn up last summer came into force.

-Legislation banning the salute and the display or sale of symbols associated with terror groups took effect on Monday, as the Australian government responds to a rise in hate and anti-Semitic incidents in recent months, especially amid Israel’s bombardment of Gaza.
+A law banning the salute and the display or sale of symbols associated with designated “terror” groups took effect on Monday.
+The new regulations were a response by the Australian government to a rise in hate and anti-Semitic incidents in recent months, which have taken on new significance amid the Israel-Gaza war.

 Keep readinglist of 4 items